 Let’s take another scenario, an Indy car engine.
-These are tiny little 1,200 HP V-8’s that spin about 12,000-14,000RPM all day.
+These are tiny little 1,200 HP V-8’s that spin about 12,000 - 14,000 RPM.
 You ever see these cars stall when trying to get out of the pits?
 They stall all of the time.
 They have to rev that engine way up and dump the clutch to get rolling, which is why you always see them getting sideways and smoking the tires-off when leaving the pits, and if they don’t do that, the engine will stall.
-This is simply because of the short stroke of the crank, which make no torque at all at low RPM‘s.
-Those engines HAVE to be up in the high RPMs to make their power, so again, you certainly wouldn’t see any engines like that in a heavy vehicle.
+This is simply because of the short stroke of the crank, which make no torque at all at low RPM‘s, and their tall gearing, (with no torque to pull those gears at low speeds.
+Those engines HAVE to be up in the high RPMs to make their power, so again, you certainly wouldn’t see any engines like that in a heavy vehicles pulling loads.

 You certainly wouldn’t want to put a little BOSS 302 in a big, heavy Ford truck, even though the BOSS 302’s made pretty big power at high RPM’s, and again, you wouldn’t want to put a diesel engine in an Indy car.